CDCgov/prime-reportstream/prime-router/docs/proposals/0020-universal-metadata-search/0020-universal-metadata-search.md

     }

 ```
-where `value` could be either the raw FHIR bundle or a normalized version with fields of interest
+where `value` would be the FHIR bundle.

+As requirements around search functionality is determined, [indices](https://www.postgresql.org/docs/current/datatype-json.html#JSON-INDEXING)
+could be added to the `value` column to keep queries fast.

 Pros:

 - Can use the existing datastore
 - Indices can be written for the JSONB data to support fast queries
 - JOOQ supports JSONB operators out of the box
+- Joining back to the report, item and lineage data is easy

 Cons:

-- Writing aggregates will be more complicated
 - Engineers will need to have a good understanding of the postgres JSONB type
-- "Ad-hoc" queries will be very slow without a very selective initial filter
+- Does not scale to arbitrary searching of the metadata
+- Individual searches will need to be tuned to make sure an effective index is chosen
+- Inserts will get progressively more expensive as more and more indices are added

 #### Mongodb